willzhu16/willzhu16/README.md

 - 📫 How to reach me: email!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am the proud owner of 2 absolute chonking cats (> 15 lbs)
+- I am currrently looking for a full time software engineering job!
+(I'm a senior at the University of Wisconsin-Madison)
+- This is my personal account.
+Unfortunately I cannot share my school projects.

 <!---
 willzhu16/willzhu16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.